Measuring campaign in the Alps

 Note

-This post has been rewritten using Quarto, which is a new system supporting text markup using a variant of R Markdown.
+This post has been rewritten using Quarto, which is a new system supporting text mark up using a variant of R Markdown.
 At the moment the available approaches to the display of photographs are more limited than in WordPress.
 The display of images is simpler than before.

 Introduction